 But in 1781, Bedford County was divided to form Campbell County.
 The county seat was moved to Liberty, now Bedford, and New London began to see its decline.
 After years as a tavern, in the early 1800s, Mead’s Tavern was transformed into a girls’ school run by Samuel T. Miller and his mother Ann.
 The building later served as a doctor’s office, insurance office, and minister’s home.
 It served as a private residence until 2012 when Friends of New London purchased it.

 Liberty acquired the building from Friends of New London in 2015.
 Since then, the tavern has gained new life as a place of education, research, and discovery while its structural and archaeological layers have been peeled back to reveal the building’s history.
-The oldest standing structure in Central Virginia, Mead’s Tavern holds rich architectural treasures, including 18th-century architectural features.
+The oldest standing structure in Central Virginia and the only surviving building from the colonial period, Mead’s Tavern holds rich architectural treasures, including 18th-century architectural features.
 Archaeological study of the lot, porch, and basement uncovered tens of thousands of artifacts, including pipe stems, game pieces, coins, and military buttons from the structure’s revolutionary-era tavern period and thimbles, buttons, and pins from the girls’ school period.
+Mead’s Tavern was listed on the Virginia Landmarks Register and the National Register Historic Places in 2021.
 Restoration of the structure is underway, starting with the basement, which includes preserving Virginia’s oldest intact brick wall west of Richmond.

 Bedford Alum Springs Hotel